-- (a) Co-ordination of Patient Services - Liaison with all health care disciplines for the provision of services to meet patient needs. - The orchestration of services to meet patient needs after discharge. - Monitoring catering and transport services.
+(c) Co-ordination of Patient Services

+- Liaison with all health care disciplines for the provision of services to meet patient needs; - Orchestration of services to meet patient needs after discharge; and - Monitoring catering and transport services.

-(b) Unit Management
+(d) Unit Management

-- Implementation of hospital policy. - Dissemination of information to all personnel. - Ensuring environmental safety. - Monitoring the use and maintenance of equipment. - Monitoring the supply and use of stock and supplies. - Monitoring cleaning services.
+- Implementation of hospital policy; - Dissemination of information to all personnel; - Ensuring environmental safety; - Monitoring the use and maintenance of equipment; - Monitoring the supply and use of stock and supplies; and - Monitoring cleaning services.

-(c) Nursing Staff Management
+(e) Nursing Staff Management

-- Direction, co-ordination and supervision of nursing activities. - Training, appraisal and counselling of nursing staff. - Rostering and/or allocation of nursing staff. - Development and/or implementation of new nursing practice according to patient need.
+- Direction, co-ordination and supervision of nursing activities; - Training, appraisal and counselling of nursing staff; - Rostering and/or allocation of nursing staff; and - Development and/or implementation of new nursing practice according to patient need.